 Types of apprenticeships

 Designed by groups of employers, apprenticeship standards set out the knowledge, skills and behaviours the apprentice needs to be competent in a particular occupation.
-The Institute for Apprenticeships is responsible for the development and approval of standards and works with employers to ensure a wide range of high-quality apprenticeship standards are available.
+Institute for Apprenticeships and Technical Education is responsible for the development and approval of standards and works with employers to ensure a wide range of high-quality apprenticeship standards are available.

 Apprenticeship frameworks are a series of work-related qualifications.
 There is no end-point assessment for this type of apprenticeship.